PJ Harvey: The Hope Six Demolition Project, and I Inside the Old Year Dying: 2015–present

 On 21 January 2016, the debut single, "The Wheel", was played on Steve Lamacq's show on BBC Radio 6 Music.
 The album was released on 15 April.
 A new video, "The Orange Monkey", was shared on 2 June 2016.
 Directed by Irish filmmaker Seamus Murphy, it was made from footage of Murphy's and Harvey's trips to Afghanistan.
-Together they have also traveled to Washington D.C. and Kosovo and their collaboration yielded the 2015 book The Hollow of the Hand, which collected her poems and his photographs.
+Together they have also traveled to Washington, D.C., and Kosovo and their collaboration yielded the 2015 book The Hollow of the Hand, which collected her poems and his photographs.
 Their impressions from the journey and the creative process behind the recording of the new album were chronicled in the documentary called A Dog Called Money, which was premiered at the 69th Berlin International Film Festival.

-The album reached #1 on the UK Albums Chart and was nominated for a Grammy Award in the Best Alternative Music Album category.
-Harvey spent much of 2016 and 2017 touring the world with her nine-piece band, taking her critically lauded live show around North America, South America, Europe and Australasia.
+The album reached number one on the UK Albums Chart and was nominated for a Grammy Award in the Best Alternative Music Album category.
+Harvey spent much of 2016 and 2017 touring the world with her nine-piece band, playing mainly on saxophone and taking her critically lauded live show around North America, South America, Europe and Australasia.

-Harvey remained active since then, frequently releasing folk songs for soundtracks to popular TV Series and films.
+Harvey remained active since then, frequently releasing folk songs for soundtracks to popular TV series and films.
 In 2019, she released the instrumental soundtrack album to the Ivo van Hove stage adaptation of All About Eve with the vocals of Gillian Anderson and Lily James.
 In October 2022, she released another full soundtrack album to the Irish black comedy Apple TV+ TV Series Bad Sisters together with Tim Phillips.